influxdata/docs-v2/content/v2.0/write-data/best-practices/optimize-writes.md

 ```

 ## Use the coarsest time precision possible
-InfluxDB lets you write data with up to nanosecond precision.
+InfluxDB lets you write data in nanosecond precision, however if data isn't
-If data isn't collected at that precision, there is no need to write data at that precision.
+collected in nanoseconds, there is no need to write at that precision.
-Use the coarsest precision possible for timestamps.
+Using the coarsest precision possible for timestamps can result in significant
-This can result in significant compression improvements.
+compression improvements.

 _Specify timestamp precision when [writing to InfluxDB](/v2.0/write-data/#precision)._

 ## Synchronize hosts with NTP
 Use the Network Time Protocol (NTP) to synchronize time between hosts.
-InfluxDB uses a host's local time in UTC to assign timestamps to data if no
+If a timestamp isn't included in line protocol, InfluxDB uses its host's local
+time (in UTC) to assign timestamps to each point.
-timestamp is included in the line protocol.
-If hosts' clocks aren't synchronized with NTP, the timestamps on data written
+If a host's clocks isn't synchronized with NTP, timestamps may be inaccurate.
-to InfluxDB can be inaccurate.